flywirecorp/flystyles/docs/css-guidelines.md

 #### property-value-size

-Utilities must use a camel case name.
+Utilities must use a camelCase name.
 What follows is an example of how various utilities can be used to create a simple structure within a component.

 ```html
 <div class="clearfix">